keboola/php-component/README.md

     exit(2);
 }
 ```
+For more information, please refer to the [generated docs](https://keboola.github.io/php-docker-application/classes.html).
 See [development guide](https://developers.keboola.com/extend/component/tutorial/) for help with KBC integration.